 - The command line specifying the input and output files. - Comments in the edit command lines. - Any spaces and/or tabs between characters included in the checksum calculation and those characters excluded from the calculation. - The second comma and anything following it in an edit command line (that is, audit trail and/or comment). - Comment delimiter (specified by the first character of the last audit trail string before the current delimiter) and any characters following it in an input line, whether or not it is being used in the line as a delimiter.
 The value is then reported in a message on your terminal.
 If you specify a value for the checksum and it is not the same as the calculated checksum, you will get a diagnostic error message.
-(The messages are described in Section 10.5.2.)

-10.1.3 The SLP Listing File
+11.1.3 The SLP Listing File